-When I discovered blondies, I was curious about this concept: what does a chewy cake have to do with hair?
+When I discovered blondies, I was curious about this concept.
+What does a chewy cake have to do with hair?
 Well, nothing at all!
 I rapidly realized that it is a "lighter" version of brownies: same shape, same texture, most probably same amount of calories, but different taste and lighter color.
-I prefer blondies to brownies because of their moist buttery almost caramel-like taste.
-Plus, it can be customized with chocolate, nuts, fruits or alcohol.
+I prefer blondies over brownies for their moist buttery almost caramel-like taste.
+Plus, it can be customized with chocolate, nuts, fruits or candies/sprinkles.

 Makes 1 cake (23 cm x 23 cm square mold).
 Serves 12.

-1. Line the mold with parchment wax paper.
-Preheat oven to 180 C.
+1. Line the mold with parchment parchment paper.
+Preheat oven to 180 °C.

 2. Melt butter in pan.